 The easiest way to build a Conga Query is through the Conga Query Builder.
-The Query Builder is a four-step wizard that will guide you through the process of selecting a base object, selecting the columns you wish to expose, choosing appropriate selection criteria and testing your work.
+The Query Builder is a four-step wizard that will guide you through the process of building a query by selecting a base object, choosing the columns (fields) you wish to expose, choosing appropriate selection criteria and testing your work.

 Using the Conga Query Builder

 To use the Conga Query Builder, follow these steps:

 1. Click the “Conga Queries” tab from “All Tabs”